tomliversidge/axinom-test/README.md

 # Running on Windows
 Build by running the build.ps1 script.

-run the ControlPanel app through the cmd line:
+## Control Panel App
+In cmd, navigate to the Axinom.ControlPanel directory and run

 `set ASPNETCORE_ENVIRONMENT=Development`

-in the Axinom.ControlPanel directory run

-`dotnet run`
-## Control Panel App
-In cmd, navigate to the Axinom.ControlPanel directory and run `set ASPNETCORE_ENVIRONMENT=Development` followed by
+followed by

 `dotnet run`

 This should start the server on localhost, port 5001.